Met Office warns of severe gales this weekend

 Severe gales and large waves will continue to bring risks along southern and southwestern coasts today and on Sunday, although the winds will generally ease through Sunday.

-The Met Office has issued several Severe Weather Warnings for the next few days due to the possibility of flooding and damaging winds.
-The public are advised to stay up to date with these warnings and the latest details from our forecast during this time of particularly unsettled weather.
+The Met Office has issued several Severe weather warnings for the next few days due to the possibility of flooding and damaging winds.
+The public are advised to stay up to date with these warnings and the latest details from our Seven day forecast during this time of particularly unsettled weather.

 Paul Gundersen, Met Office Chief Meteorologist, said: "We have another Atlantic storm bringing gales and heavy downpours to many parts of the UK this weekend.